-We have audited Development Gateway, Inc.'s compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the DGs' major federal programs for the year ended June 30, 2020.
-DG's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited Development Gateway, Inc.'s compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on DG's major federal program for the year ended June 30, 2021.
+DG's major federal program is identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.